 As an athlete, it can be extremely frustrating on those days when you can’t train in your regular training facility.
 Training at home can be a valuable and rewarding addition to your workout routine..
-If you are missing your regular training sessions because of an injury, a cancelled session, or simply life getting in the way, when you don’t train, you feel unfulfilled.
-Now in 2020, millions of athletes and fitness fanatics worldwide were dealt a crushing blow when the COVID19 Pandemic forced every fitness, school and athletic training facility to shut down indefinitely.
+There are lots of options if you miss your regular training sessions because of an injury, a cancelled session, or simply life getting in the way.

-While VertiMax offers great solutions to train wherever and whenever you can, there are many ways to train at home.
+When you don’t train, athletes can feel stressed and unfulfilled.
+While VertiMax offers training solutions for sports training inside or outside on the field or court. there are also many ways to train with home workouts.
 All athletes can benefit from the following tips.

 9 Tips for Training at Home